NotNorom/using-c-in-rust/README.md

 # Using some C code in Rust

 The `is-c` folder contains c code that we want to use in rust.
-The `uses-c` folder contains a rust a library that uses the c code.
-Both statically and dynamically compiled libraries can be used.
+The `uses-c` folder contains a rust library that uses the c code.
+Both statically and dynamically compiled libraries can be used but we focus on statically here.

-## How to use (statically)
+## How to use

 1. Have a rust library aptly names `uses-c
 2. Have an `extern` block somewhere in the rust code, linking to a static c library.
 For example: